willamowius/gnugk/readme.txt

 $ sgml2latex manual.sgml

-There are a number of useful configuration examples in etc/ subdirectory.
-Modify them to suit for you.
+There are a number of useful configuration examples in the etc/ subdirectory.
+Modify them to suit your needs.